connectrpc/connect-go/.github/CONTRIBUTING.md

 communications, please remember to treat your fellow contributors with respect!

-Note that you'll need to sign [Buf's Contributor License Agreement][cla] before we can accept any of your contributions.
+Note that you'll need to sign the [Contributor License Agreement][cla] before we can accept any of your contributions.
 If necessary, a bot will remind you to accept the CLA when you open your pull request.

 ## Setup

 [Fork][fork], then clone the repository:

 ```
-mkdir -p $GOPATH/src/github.com/bufbuild
+mkdir -p $GOPATH/src/connectrpc.com
-cd $GOPATH/src/github.com/bufbuild
+cd $GOPATH/src/connectrpc.com
-git clone git@github.com:your_github_username/connect-go.git
+git clone git@github.com:your_github_username/connect-go.git connect
-cd connect-go
+cd connect
-git remote add upstream https://connectrpc.com/connect.git
+git remote add upstream https://github.com/connectrpc/connect-go.git
 git fetch upstream
 ```